Avicity7/pyhelp/basics/basics.md

 #### Floats

 Similar to integers, floats hold numerical values.
-In constrast with integers, though, floats are meant to hold numbers with **decimal points** (or fractional parts).
+In contrast with integers, though, floats are meant to contain numbers with **decimal points** (or fractional parts).

 Some of Python's native abilities like *division* and *multiplication with floats* will always return a float.